from £95 /night help Price for guests, Nights approx:

 Estimated nightly price based on a weekly stay.
 Excludes fees (if applicable).
 Enter your dates to see the total cost.

 Cottage / 1 bedrooms / sleeps 2 Home 303350

 The Hideaway exhibits all the charm of a traditional rural cottage whilst featuring a stylish contemporary interior.
-The project, completed in spring 2010 was a perfect opportunity to create a charming coastal retreat.
+The project, completed in spring 2010 and redecorated in 2015 was a perfect opportunity to create a charming coastal retreat.

 Open plan cottage

 Upstairs lounge and kitchen with lovely sea views

 Upper Victorian walled garden with sunbathing deck